efwoods/efwoods/README.md

 - 👯 I’m looking to collaborate with the Charleston Digital Corridor, IEEE, and Neuroscientists.
 - 🤔 I’m looking for help with understanding the biological mechanisms of memory and learning.
 - 💬 Ask me about Holocaust_Veterans, Watson-Precision-Agriculture, Leadership & People Analytics, An Introduction to Statistical Learning, and my volunteer work with the Helping Hands Charity.
-- 📫 How to reach me:
+- 📫 How to reach me [Email is best]:
   - https://www.linkedin.com/in/evanfwoods/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I was a child actor in a variety of plays with the Charleston Stage Company.